History of modern and contemporary architecture

 Required work

-Complement course notes with readings and cross-cutting themes to review for the final exam.
+Supplement course notes with readings, and cross-curricular themes to revise for the final exam.

 HTP: 20h